 With weather conditions varying considerably during the winter, the performance merits of a singular-purpose winter tire can sometimes be questionable.
 While some all-terrain tires have the traction capability to be reasonably good driving in a straight line through snow, they are compromised during most other driving conditions compared to true winter tires.

 The reason for this has to do with its design and engineering purpose.
 All-terrain tires are designed to work in wet and dry road conditions, both on-road and off-road, when the temperature is between 20° F and 100° F. They also are made with a strong puncture resistance for durable off-roading, which makes them somewhat less capable of wintertime traction.

-In conditions that feel normal, extra precaution may not be necessary.
+In conditions that feel normal, extra precautions may not be necessary.
 But when the weather is harsh, we recommend the following, especially for new winter or winterized tires.